run-at-scale/terraform-aws-skeleton/README.md

 6. Create a new Pull Request and tell us about your changes.

 ## Change log
-The [changelog](CHANGELOG.md) captures all important release notes.
+The [change log](CHANGELOG.md) captures all important release notes.

 ## Authors
 Created and maintained by [Brandon O'Connor](https://github.com/brandoconnor) - brandon@atscale.run.